danilop/agentcore-multi-framework-examples/README.md

 This repository contains sample implementations of AI agents using different frameworks, all integrated with Amazon Bedrock AgentCore for production deployment and centralized memory management.

-For mor einformaitons on these implementaitons, see this blog post series:
+For more information on these implementaitons, see this blog post series:

 [Building Production-Ready AI Agents: A Multi-Framework Journey with Amazon Bedrock AgentCore](https://dev.to/aws/building-production-ready-ai-agents-a-multi-framework-journey-with-amazon-bedrock-agentcore-p32)